Members of the Ninth Board of Directors

 Gender Nationality Age Length of Service as Independent Director Industry R&D MKT.
 Finance Mgmt.
 Leadership and Decision-making Biz.
 Mgmt.
 Risk Mgmt.
 IT F & A Legal Affairs

-Director Pan, Yung-Chung Male Republic of China 61~70
+Director Pan, Yuan-Chung Male Republic of China 61~70

 ü ü ü ü ü ü ü ü